Absence of the breakdown of ferrodark solitons exhibiting a snake instability

 In order to examine the process of entering the nonlinear regime for an unstable type-II FDS, we consider a system that is periodic in the $y$ direction (Fig.~\ref{f:typeIIphase}) for simplicity (to avoid the influence of boundaries).
 Let $x=x(y,t)$ be the position of the soliton core.
 The restoring force $F_r(y,t) =T \partial^2 x/\partial y^2$ and the acceleration $a_x(y,t)=\partial^2 x/\partial t^2$ have same sign for type-I FDSs and have opposite signs for type-II FDSs, where $T>0$ is the ``string'' tension.
 At early times, the soliton is still a type-II FDS, and $F_r(y,t)$ and $a_x(y,t)$ have opposite signs [Fig.~\ref{f:typeIIphase}(e2)].
 When a section of the soliton reaches the maximum speed, and it transfers into a type-I FDS locally, signaled by the corresponding part of $F_r(y,t)$ and $a_x(y,t)$ having same sign [Fig.~\ref{f:typeIIphase}(e3)].
 At this stage the soliton forms a hybridized chain, with alternating line segments of type-I and type-II FDS character.
-At a later time the soliton transfers entirely to type-I FDS [Fig.~\ref{f:typeIIphase}(e4)]~\cite{typetransitions}.
-Additionally $m=0$ mass vortex dipoles develop at the places where the soliton speed is zero [Fig.~\ref{f:typeIIphase}(c1)-(c5)].
-Intriguingly, these $m=0$ vortex dipoles are confined by the type-I FDS and do not become free.
-The complex nonlinear motion shown in Fig.~\ref{f:oscillation} [(b6)-(b15)] can hence be understood as a result of a combination of a hybridized FDS and mass current generated by confined $m=0$ vortex dipoles.
+At later times in the decaying dynamics, the line type-II FDS transfers entirely to a type-I FDS [Fig.~\ref{f:typeIIphase}(e4)]~\cite{typetransitions}.
+Additionally, ``virtual'' $m=0$ mass vortex-dipole pairs which are encoded in the unstable modes associated with the snake instability [see Fig.~\ref{f:instabilitytypeII}(e)] become real vortex dipole pairs at the places where the soliton speed is zero [Figs.~\ref{f:typeIIphase}(c1)-\ref{f:typeIIphase}(c5)].
+Intriguingly, these $m=0$ mass vortex dipoles are confined by the type-I FDS and do not become free.
+Hence the topological structure of the magnetic domain wall is preserved and a stable vortex-domain wall composite excitation forms as a preferred path of the decaying dynamics.
+The interplay between the mass current generated by the confined $m=0$ vortex dipoles and a hybridized FDS gives rise to rather complex and rich nonlinear dynamics of the line composite excitation [Figs.~\ref{f:oscillation}(b6)-\ref{f:oscillation}(b15)].
+Note that the $ m=0$ mass vortices are $\mathbb{U}(1)$ topological defects which are responsible for breaking the mass superfluid order~\cite{Andrew2023} and the FDSs are $\mathbb{Z}_2$ topological defects in the spin order.
+Hence the two defects can coexist and form a composite excitation, revealing a deep relation between the two orders of the spinor superfluid in the nonlinear regime.

-We emphasize that since the unstable modes of spin-twist instabilities keep $F_x$ unchanged, the magnetic domain wall structure of both type-I and type-II FDSs do not break down under the corresponding perturbations.
-This is confirmed by numerical simulations of real time dynamics of FDS with initially imprinting the unstable modes associated with the spin twist instabilities (see Figs.~\ref{f:instabilitytypeItwist} and~\ref{f:instabilitytypeIItwist} ~\cite{SM}).